MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -IPListBlocked
 This parameter is available only in the cloud-based service.

 The IPListBlocked parameter specifies the blocked IP addresses that aren't allowed to connect to Exchange Online organization.
-These settings affect client connections that use Basic authentication where on-premises Active Directory Federation Services (ADFS) servers federate authentication with Azure Active Directory.
 Valid values are:

 - Single IP address: For example, 192.168.1.1 or fe80::39bd:88f7:6969:d223%11.
 - IP address range: For example, 192.168.0.1-192.168.0.254 or 192.168.8.2(255.255.255.0).